ShenhanQian/GaussianAvatars/README.md

 </details>

 By default, the trained models use all available images in the dataset.
 To train them while withholding a validation set and a test set for evaluation, use the ```--eval``` flag.

-Evaluation on the validation and test set will be conducted every `--interval` iterations.
-You can check the metrics in the terminal or within tensorboard.
+A complete evaluation on the validation set (novel-view synthesis) and test set (self-reenactment) will be conducted every `--interval` iterations.
+You can check the metrics in the terminal or within Tensorboard.
+Although we only save a few images in Tensorboard, the metrics are computed on all images.

 ### Rendering